 Breast cancer can recur many years after initial diagnosis and treatment.
 This phenomenon is known as late recurrence.
-Early recurrence (within the first three years) is most likely for aggressive subtypes such as triple negative (ER-/PR-/HER2-) and inflammatory breast cancer (IBC).
+Early recurrence (within the first three years) is most likely for aggressive subtypes such as triple negative (ER-/PR-/HER2-) and inflammatory breast cancer (IBC) compared to hormone receptor positive (ER+/PR+/HER2-).

-However, while hormone receptor positive breast cancer (ER+/PR+/HER2-) tends to be more indolent, it is more likely to recur many years after diagnosis than more aggressive disease.
+However, while ER+/PR+ disease tends to be more indolent, it is more likely to recur many years after diagnosis than more aggressive disease.

 Now a new study has reported that late recurrence among women with hormone receptor positive breast cancer is most strongly linked to large tumor size and positive lymph nodes.